wrc4/ionic-appauth-react-demo/README.md

 This mod is based on a [tutorial](https://developer.okta.com/blog/2019/06/20/ionic-4-tutorial-user-authentication-and-registration) by Matt Raible from Okta to add user login to an ionic 4 App. _"The integration uses Ionic's native HTTP plugin for Cordova because the default HTTP from Capacitor uses a capacitor://localhost origin header and Okta only supports http origins."_

-Using the same concept I created a Ionic project (Angular) and added auth using schematics:
+Using the same concept I created an Ionic project (Angular) and added auth using schematics:

 ```
 ionic start secure-ionic tabs